Ron Radford

+Early life and education

-He was born in Warragul, Victoria and studied at Scotch College, Melbourne, the University of Melbourne and RMIT University.
+Ronald Warwick Radford was born in Warragul, Victoria, Australia, in 1949.
+He attended Scotch College, Melbourne, and then the University of Melbourne and RMIT University.

+In 2006, he was awarded Doctor of Letters (D.Litt.) by the University of Adelaide for the entirety of books, booklets, articles, and catalogues authored or edited by him during his career as an art curator and gallery director up to that point.

+Career

 He was an education officer at the National Gallery of Victoria in 1971 and 1972.
 He was director of the Ballarat Fine Art Gallery from 1973 to 1980, a position previously held by the founding director of the NGA, James Mollison.

 From 1980 to 1988 he was curator of European and Australian Paintings and Sculpture at the Art Gallery of South Australia.
-As director between 1991 and 2004, he built up the collection of Australian art, particularly from the Colonial period, developed a strong holding in Asian art and expanded the Renaissance collection.
+As director between 1990 and 2004, he built up the collection of Australian art, particularly from the Colonial period, developed a strong holding in Asian art and expanded the Renaissance collection.

-Radford has announced his intention to lend out Old Masters (European art, prior to the 19th century) for long-term display to state galleries.
+Radford was appointed director of the NGA in 2004, his term starting on 20 December.
+He announced his intention to lend out Old Masters (European art, prior to the 19th century) for long-term display to state galleries.
 He considers the collection of less than 30 paintings, put together by Mollison to give context to the modern collection, as too small to make any impact on the public.
 He has been quoted as saying that the gallery should concentrate on its strengths—European Art of the first half of the 20th century, 20th-century American art, photography, Asian art and the 20th-century drawing collection, and to fill the gaps in the Australian collection.